rheinardkorf/webpack-wordpress-demo/README.md

 })
 ```

-*NOTE:* In out previous section for Sass we already set the sourceMap to true.
+*NOTE:* In our previous section for Sass we already set the sourceMap to true.

 Now running `npm start` or `npm run build` will minify your outputs.